 Most property owners have a general idea of the “current value” of their property.

 Few owners, however, have an understanding of the “potential value” of their property.

-Property owners, property managers, and asset managers are faced with an endless number of decisions relating to the ongoing operation of real estate assets.
+Property owners and managers are faced with an endless number of decisions relating to the ongoing operation of real estate assets.
 Occasionally the question ‘What should I do with the property’ arises.

 Below are some options to consider:

-- Do nothing other than continue to maintain and hold the property on an “as is where is” basis.
+- Continue to properly maintain and hold the property on an “as is where is” basis.

 - Undertake minor upgrades and renovations to the existing improvements.